opgeROBt/Steam-API-Data-Extraction/README.md

 # Running instructions

 ### **run in following order**
-"libraries and functions.py" ->  "collect all app id's.py" -> "collect appdetails.py" ->  "parsing nested json into dataframes and excel files.py"
+`libraries and functions.py` ->  `collect all app id's.py` -> `collect appdetails.py` ->  `parsing nested json into dataframes and excel files.py`

 ### **step 1 | installing libraries and functions**
 The following libraries are needed to run the code.
-These have been added in the 'libraries and functions script which should always be run as the first script.
+These have been added in the `libraries and functions.py` script which should always be run as the first script.

 ```